DrPleasure/BE/README.md

       Technologies

 <h3> Technologies used: </h3>

      Express
      Node.js
      MongoDB
      Mongoose

-Setup
+<h3> Setup </h3>

 To run this app on your local machine, follow these steps:

       Clone this repository to your local machine.
       Install the dependencies by running npm install.
       Start the app by running npm start.
       Navigate to http://localhost:3000 in your web browser.

-Usage
+<h3>Usage</h3>

 To use the app, follow these steps:

       Sign up for an account.
       Browse or search for events in your area.
       RSVP to events you're interested in attending.
       Chat with other users to coordinate logistics.
       Create and manage tournaments if you want to organize a more structured event.
       License
-This project is licensed under the MIT License.
-See LICENSE for more information.